IBMStreams/streamsx.kafka/_docs/230-user_kafka_consumer_design.md

 The operator can be in a consistent region and can be the start of a consistent region.
 The operator behaves as follows during the consistent region stages:

 #### Drain
-The operator stops polling for new messages.
-Any records stored in the operator's buffer will be submitted until the buffer is empty.
+The operator stops submitting tuples and stops polling for new Kafka messages.
+The offsets of the submitted tuples are committed synchronously.

 #### Checkpoint
 The operator will save the last offset position that the KafkaConsumer client retrieved messages from.
 During reset, the operator will consume records starting from this offset position.
+After checkpointing, the operator will start consuming messages from the Kafka broker and buffer them internally.
+When the operator acquires a permit to submit tuples, it starts submitting tuples.

 #### Reset
 The operator will seek to the offset position saved in the checkpoint.
 The operator will begin consuming records starting from this position.